-What you need to know to go on the 88 Tempel pilgrimage of Shikoku
+What you need to know to go on the 88 Temple pilgrimage of Shikoku

-There are good maps and guides in Japanese available; a good English companion book is “A Henro Pilgrimage Guide to the 88 Tempels of Shikoku Island Japan” by Bishop Tiasen Miyata (a Shingon monk from California).
+There are good maps and guides in Japanese available.
+A good English companion book is “A Henro Pilgrimage Guide to the 88 Temples of Shikoku Island Japan” by Bishop Tiasen Miyata (a Shingon monk from California).
 Along the way you can stay in hotels, private pensions (minshukus) or temples.
-Sometimes there is free accommodation for pilgrims in huts or sheds (maps usually indicate these places, you have to bring your own sleeping bag).
+Sometimes there is free accommodation for pilgrims in huts or sheds.
+Maps usually indicate these places, you have to bring your own sleeping bag.

 We carried a tent and a stove and just camped out in the wild, sometimes close to the temples, a few times within the temple grounds.
 The people of Shikoku are used to pilgrims and believe that helping the pilgrims also brings merit onto themselves.
 Quite often we got food from them and occasionally were offered accommodation.